Warning: use of this antenna is not recommended if you do not use

 Testing

-Several tests were done: first with 1 m wire antenna, without ground
+Several tests were done: first with 1 m wire antenna, without ground connection.

-plugged into the outlet.
+NOT plugged into the outlet.

 Connection setup with live wire (black wire) connected as antenna.
+Male power plug not plugged into the outlet.

 Testing video with live wire as antenna.
-Antenna is plugged into the AC

-frequency somewhat, so re-tunning is necessary for maximum sound
+This changes main receiver LC circuit frequency somewhat, so re-tunning is necessary

-weaker stations cannot be heard in the video.
+so weaker stations cannot be heard in the video.

 1.